 The Fair Housing Act: A Brief Overview

-The Fair Housing Act was enacted to combat discrimination in housing based on race, color, religion, sex, disability, familial status, and national origin.
-Its primary purpose is to ensure that every American has an equal opportunity to seek housing without facing discrimination, especially for reasons that they cannot control.
+The Fair Housing Act was enacted to combat housing discrimination based on race, color, religion, sex, disability, familial status, and national origin.
+Its primary purpose is to ensure that every American has an equal opportunity to seek housing without facing bigotry, especially for reasons that they cannot control.

 Rhode Island has taken significant steps to enforce and expand upon the Fair Housing Act.
 On top of the seven federally protected classes mentioned above, the state has added more classes under protection to further prevent discrimination.

 Provisions of the Fair Housing Act in Rhode Island

 Anti-Discrimination: The Fair Housing Act makes it illegal to discriminate in housing transactions on the basis of the following:

 - Sex (and/or gender identity)

 This fair housing provision ensures that individuals and families have equal access to housing opportunities regardless of their background.

 Reasonable Accommodations and Modifications: Landlords are obligated to make reasonable accommodations or modifications for residents with disabilities to ensure they have equal access to housing.
 This includes making changes to policies, practices, or physical structures to accommodate disabled residents.

 Advertising Guidelines: Advertisements for housing must not contain discriminatory language or preferences.
 This ensures that housing opportunities are marketed fairly and without prejudice.